quartzbio/quartzbio-python/docs/source/dataset_templates.md

 -   `title` \- The field's display name, shown in the UI and in CSV/Excel exports.

--   `d``escription` \- Describes the contents of the field, shown in the UI.
+-   `description` \- Describes the contents of the field, shown in the UI.

--   `o``rdering` \- The order in which this column appears when retrieving data from the dataset.
+-   `ordering` \- The order in which this column appears when retrieving data from the dataset.
 Order is 0-based.
 Default is 0

 -   `is_hidden` \- Set to True if the field should be excluded by default from the UI.